Adding comments and replies in JavaScript PDF viewer

 Licensing

 If you’re a new customer, you can try comments without a license key.
-If you’re an existing customer, please ask our Sales team for a trial license if you’re interested.
+If you’re an existing customer, ask our Sales team for a trial license if you’re interested.

 Terminology